 This guide tells the stories of a small group of LGBTQUA+ people made up of students, staff, and alumni who have chosen to share their experiences of Warwick with you.
 Everyone deserves to feel safe and supported in their work and studies, and this guide aims to demonstrate that you most certainly can at Warwick.

-You can download a copy of the LGBTUA+ Role Models booklet here and read profiles of LGBTUA+ role models at Warwick using the links below (or scroll to see more detail):
+You can download a copy of the LGBTQUA+ Role Models booklet here and read profiles of LGBTQUA+ role models at Warwick using the links below (or scroll to see more detail):

 - Ross Jaggers.